barzine/lipcut/README.md

 ======

 This is a plugin for PyMOL which allows a simple structural comparison for lipases.
-Different new functions are implemented as helper.
+Different new functions are implemented as helpers.
 For an optimum use and a demo, download the data of the Pleiss directory.